jerryjobs/JeepCamera/README.md

 #### Use

-    // isSelect   if true : choose a picture in system. else take a new photo ...
+    // isSelect   if true : choose a picture in gallery. else take a new photo ...
     BasePhotoActivity.tackPhoto(context, isSelect);

     @Override protected void onActivityResult(int requestCode, int resultCode, Intent data) {